 This is 2-block, year-long course.
 The size of class is limited to 20 per SC State Board of Cosmetology.
 Due to limited enrollment, students may be placed on a waiting list.
-A valid government-issued picture ID and social security card are required on enrollment form by the SC Department of Labor, Licensing, and Regulation.
-Students that successfully complete the required number of hours and pass their practical and theory examinations with a passing score or of 75 or higher will be licensed by the South Carolina State Board of Cosmetology upon competition of the program.
+A valid U.S. government-issued photo ID and social security card are required on enrollment form by the SC Department of Labor, Licensing, and Regulation.
+Students that successfully complete the required number of hours and pass their practical and theory examinations with a passing score or of 75 or higher will be licensed by the South Carolina State Board of Cosmetology.